 Timothy Sullivan is an experienced transactional lawyer.
 He has orchestrated a number of mergers and acquisitions, handling all aspects of compliance with federal and state securities laws and regulations, and issues relating to ERISA, tax, labor and environmental matters.
-Mr. Sullivan is a past leader of Hinshaw & Culbertson LLP’s national Commercial Transactions Practice Group.
+Tim is a past leader of Hinshaw's national Commercial Transactions Practice Group.

-Mr. Sullivan has also provided general advice to publicly traded corporations regarding the applicability of federal and state securities laws and helped them comply with various federal and state securities regulations.
-Mr. Sullivan’s counsel reflects his extensive knowledge of Securities and Exchange Commission ("SEC") requirements and their application to annual reports, Form 10-K, proxy statements, private placement memoranda, and executive stock appreciation and restricted stock compensation plans.
+Tim has also provided general advice to publicly traded corporations regarding the applicability of federal and state securities laws and helped them comply with various federal and state securities regulations.
+Tim's counsel reflects his extensive knowledge of Securities and Exchange Commission (SEC) requirements and their application to annual reports, Form 10-K, proxy statements, private placement memoranda, and executive stock appreciation and restricted stock compensation plans.
 He also advises clients on insider trading restrictions, insider trading reporting and related issues under Section 16(b) and Rules 144 and 145.
-Mr. Sullivan has served as issuer's and underwriter's counsel in various public offerings and private placements of securities.
+Tim has served as issuer's and underwriter's counsel in various public offerings and private placements of securities.

-Mr. Sullivan has also advised corporations on corporate governance issues, particularly with regard to corporations organized under Delaware or Illinois law.
-This includes providing day-to-day advice on various coporate matters.
-In addition, he has assisted public companies in developing charters for various board committees (e.g., governance, audit, compensation) and governance policies that comply with the requirements imposed by the SEC and NASDAQ or the NYSE.
-He has also assisted privately held coporations in developing such charters and policies.
+Tim has also advised corporations on corporate governance issues, particularly with regard to corporations organized under Delaware or Illinois law.
+This includes providing day-to-day advice on various corporate matters.
+In addition, he has assisted public companies in developing charters for various board committees (e.g., governance, audit, compensation) and governance policies that comply with the requirements imposed by the SEC, and NASDAQ or the NYSE.
+He has also assisted privately held corporations in developing such charters and policies.

-Mr. Sullivan joined Hinshaw & Culbertson LLP in 1994.
-He was previously the chair of the mergers and acquisitions practice, and member of the management committee, at the Chicago law firm of Pope, Ballard, Shepard & Fowle.
-He joined Pope, Ballard in 1977 after serving a two-year judicial clerkship with Daniel P. Ward, Chief Justice of the Illinois Supreme Court.
+Tim joined Hinshaw & Culbertson LLP in 1994.
+He was previously the chair of the mergers and acquisitions practice and was also a member of the management committee at the Chicago law firm of Pope, Ballard, Shepard & Fowle.
+He joined Pope, Ballard in 1977 following a judicial clerkship with Daniel P. Ward, Chief Justice of the Illinois Supreme Court.

 Honors & Awards

-- Recognized as a "Super Lawyer" by Illinois Super Lawyers magazine.
+- Recognized on the "Super Lawyers" list by Illinois Super Lawyers magazine

-Assisted a privately held company that provides services to the casino industry in becoming a public company.
-Mr. Sullivan engineered a "reverse acquisition" allowing the client's shareholders to exchange their shares for 95 percent of the stock of an SEC-registered company that had not conducted operations for several years.
-The client became a wholly owned subsidiary of the public company, and the shareholders took control of the public company.
-Mr. Sullivan’s work on the reverse acquisition included drafting the acquisition agreement, preparing convertible notes and warrants, drafting a stock option plan, and filing initial Form 3s and Schedule 13Ds for the officers and directors of the client.
-The client undertook a private placement to raise up to $7 million, and Mr. Sullivan handled the Form SB-2 ownership registration filing for the insiders, warrant and note holders, and private placement purchasers.
+- Assisted a privately held company that provides services to the casino industry in becoming a public company.
+Tim engineered a "reverse acquisition" allowing the client's shareholders to exchange their shares for 95% of the stock of an SEC-registered company that had not conducted operations for several years.
+The client became a wholly-owned subsidiary of the public company, and the shareholders took control of the public company.
+Tim's work on the reverse acquisition included drafting the acquisition agreement, preparing convertible notes and warrants, drafting a stock option plan, and filing initial Form 3s and Schedule 13Ds for the officers and directors of the client.
+The client undertook a private placement to raise up to $7 million, and Tim handled the Form SB-2 ownership registration filing for the insiders, warrant and noteholders, and private placement purchasers.

-Assisted a client in its acquisition of all of the stock of a NASDAQ listed company for $430 million.
-Mr. Sullivan filed an S-4 Registration Statement to register the common shares issued in the transaction.
+- Assisted a client in its acquisition of all of the stock of a NASDAQ listed company for $430 million.
+Tim filed an S-4 Registration Statement to register the common shares issued in the transaction.
 Due to the nature of the transaction, the client's shareholders also had to approve the acquisition, and the Registration Statement included a proxy statement for that purpose.
-The acquisition also involved a lock-up option for the buyer, which permitted the client to acquire up to 19.9 percent of the seller's issued and outstanding common stock if a third party made a hostile offer for the seller.
-Mr. Sullivan led the team drafting all of the acquisition documents, including the Registration Statement and the lock-up option, reviewed the seller's and the buyer's benefit plans to facilitate the merger of these plans or the termination of the seller's plans, and assisted in various aspects of the due diligence process.
+The acquisition also involved a lock-up option for the buyer, which permitted the client to acquire up to 19.9% of the seller's issued and outstanding common stock if a third party made a hostile offer for the seller.
+Tim led the team drafting all of the acquisition documents, including the Registration Statement and the lock-up option, reviewed the seller's and the buyer's benefit plans to facilitate the merger of these plans or the termination of the seller's plans, and assisted in various aspects of the due diligence process.
 The firm also provided the tax opinion for the transaction.